dolilly/hma-fnd-artifact/HMA/README.md

-# HMA: Hardness-aware Fine-grained LLM Augmentation for Fake News Detection
+# HMA: Hardness-Aware Multi-style LLM Augmentation for Fake News Detection

-HMA is a difficulty-aware data augmentation framework for fake news detection.
-It (1) models per-sample classification difficulty, (2) decides **whether** and **how strongly** to augment each hard sample via a two-stage gate, and (3) generates fine-grained, multi-style augmentations with an LLM, before re-training the final detector on the augmented set.
+HMA is a hardness-aware data augmentation framework for fake news detection.
+It (1) models per-sample classification hardness, (2) decides **whether** and **how strongly** to augment each hard sample via a two-stage gate, and (3) generates fine-grained, multi-style augmentations with an LLM, before re-training the final detector on the augmented set.